ruha-healing/ruha-healing.github.io/content/post/Get-to-know-your-mind/index.md/index.md

 Basically it is the case that **EVERY** thought is filtered through the negative, positive and neutral mind.
 Your neutral mind then makes - provided it is developed accordingly - the decision that is best for you.

 Through a developed neutral mind you stay **centered, whole** and **together**.
 The whole experience can be enjoyed in this way.
 But this neutral state of mind must first be **developed**, trained, experienced and refined.
 After that, any success in life is possible.
 Through the practice of **Kundalini Yoga and meditation**, you can develop and train your neutral mind and with it the capacity for intelligence, perseverance and **integrity**.
+Meditating on a **regular** basis is one of the most important fundaments for a strong and supporting neutral mind.
 Finally, with the neutral mind you can establish an intuitive way of seeing as well as **access to your own soul**.
 Your actions in this state are dignified and follow your **heart** as well as your soul.
 Your own light can penetrate outward and thus **infect other lights**, other souls. 🔆 Doesn't that sound wonderful?

 **You are welcome to join my regular Kundalini Yoga sessions.** The best way to register for them is [here](https://ruhahealing.com/#next_sessions).
 Of course, you can also send me an [email](mailto:ruhahealing@gmail.com?subject=Join%20the%20Kundalini%20Yoga%20sessions).